constantyn-silvian/Movie-Search-Engine/README.md

 # Movie Search Engine

-A search engine for finding various types of movies from the TMDb database, initially displaying some of the most popular movies.
+A search engine for finding various types of movies from the TMDb database and adding them to the favorites page, initially displaying some of the most popular movies.

 ## React + Vite